reidmorrison/symmetric-encryption/docs/index.md

 whilst in flight and at rest.
 Amongst many other requirements all passwords in configuration files have to be encrypted.

-This Gem helps achieve compliance by supporting encryption of data in a simple and consistent way for Ruby and Rails projects.
+Symmetric Encryption helps achieve compliance by supporting encryption of data in a simple and consistent way for Ruby and Rails projects.

 Symmetric Encryption uses OpenSSL to encrypt and decrypt data, and can therefore